 A pacemaker is a small electronic device that keeps your heart beating at the right pace.
 Inserting the pacemaker into your body is called implantation.
-You stay awake during the procedure.
-You may be asked some questions or be asked to take some deep breaths.

 How do I get ready for a pacemaker procedure?